 Does your child see a counselor or therapist?
-If this question were asked twenty years ago the answer would almost certainly be, "No." However, in recent years it seems that more and more children are being seen by psychiatrists, therapists, and counselors.
-I won't speculate on why this is but I think people are becoming more comfortable with seeing a counselor for their mental struggles.
+If this question were asked twenty years ago, the answer would almost certainly be, "No." However, in recent years, more and more children are being seen by psychiatrists, therapists, and counselors.
+I won't speculate on why this is, but I think people are becoming more comfortable seeing a counselor for their mental struggles.
 Children are among the groups of people who increasingly now see these professionals regularly.

-If you are involved in a child custody or divorce case then your child’s preferences are as far as where he will live primarily may be extremely relevant to your case.
-If your child is 12 years or older and you file a motion to have your child confer with the judge privately, then the judge must grant that request and speak to your child.
-On the other hand, if your child is under the age of 12 you can still file that motion but the judge can choose whether or not to grant the motion or not.
+If you are involved in a child custody or divorce case, your child's preferences as far as where he will live primarily may be highly relevant to your case.
+If your child is 12 years old and you file a motion to have your child confer with the judge privately, the judge must grant that request and speak to your child.
+On the other hand, if your child is under the age of 12, you can still file that motion, but the judge can choose whether or not to grant the motion or not.

 This can put you in a tricky position.
-If you are wanting to submit evidence that you should be named as the parent with the exclusive right to determine the primary residence of your child you are likely to want to submit any evidence that can be used to assert that you are the best positioned of you and your spouse to have this right.
+Suppose you want to submit evidence that you should be named as the parent with the exclusive right to determine your child's primary residence.
+In that case, you are likely to like to present any evidence that can be used to assert that you are the best positioned of you and your spouse to have this right.
 What if your child has spoken to their counselor about this subject and has voiced the opinion that he wants to live with you?
-Doesn’t this seem like it would be relevant to the discussion at hand?
+Doesn't this seem like it would be relevant to the discussion at hand?

-Typically, any out of court statement by your child that is repeated in court by another person cannot be made a part of the evidentiary record when that statement is used to prove the matter being asserted.
-So, if you are arguing that your son wants to live with you full time and then you attempt to offer the testimony of your uncle who would tell the judge that your son told him that he wants to live with you, that would not be allowed.
+Typically, any out-of-court statement by your child that is repeated in court by another person cannot be made a part of the evidentiary record when that statement is used to prove the matter being asserted.
+So, if you are arguing that your son wants to live with you full time and then you attempt to offer the testimony of your uncle who would tell the judge that your son said to him that he wants to live with you, that would not be allowed.

 Why family law has an exception to this rule

-Ask any practicing attorney about hearsay and he or she will tell you that it is a part of their every day lives if they practice inside of courtrooms.
-The rule against hearsay and the exceptions to that rule are something that we learn while in law school.
-This is all to say that hearsay is an established rule of evidence and a part of every civil and criminal trial lawyer’s book of do’s and don’ts.
+Ask any practicing attorney about hearsay, and they will tell you that it is a part of their everyday lives if they practice inside courtrooms.
+The rule against hearsay and the exceptions to that rule is something that we learn while in law school.
+This is all to say that hearsay is an established rule of evidence and a part of every civil and criminal trial lawyer's book of do's and don'ts.

-However, when it comes to family law the state legislature has seen fit to allow the court (your judge) greater latitude to protect the interests of your children.
-They have created an exception to the hearsay rule regarding allowing a child's therapist or counselor to testify about what your child told him or her during therapy sessions.
+However, when it comes to family law, the state legislature has seen fit to allow the court (your judge) greater latitude to protect the interests of your children.
+They have created an exception to the hearsay rule regarding allowing a child's therapist or counselor to testify about what your child told them during therapy sessions.
 The detail that you need to be aware of is that these statements must not be offered to prove the truth of the matter asserted.

-So, for example, you would not be able to put the therapist on the witness stand to tell the judge that your child told her that she wants to live with you after the divorce case.
+So, for example, you would not be able to put the therapist on the witness stand to tell the judge that your child said to her that she wants to live with you after the divorce case.
 Reason being that the reason you are doing so would be to prove the truth of the matter asserted- that your child wants to live with you full time after the case.
-On the other hand, if you brought the therapist to the witness stand to state that your child told her that knows that at the end of the case she will either be living with her mom or dad full time, this would be allowable.
-That statement would have been made to show that someone in your child’s life has told her what happens at the end of a divorce case.
+On the other hand, this would be allowable if you brought the therapist to the witness stand to state that your child told her that she knows that she will either be living with her mom or dad full time at the end of the case.
+That statement would have been made to show that someone in your child's life has told her what happens at the end of a divorce case.

 Another exception to the hearsay rule that may be relevant in your divorce trial

-You may be able to have your child's therapist come in and testify about the way that your child had been feeling in the past about some aspect of their life.
-For instance, you may be attempting to make a point to the judge that your child has been improving in their mental health or the classroom because you want to show the judge that your child had an intent to want to move in with you previously.
+You may be able to have your child's therapist come in and testify about how your child had been feeling in the past about some aspect of their life.
+For instance, you may be attempting to point to the judge that your child has been improving in their mental health or the classroom because you want to show the judge that your child had an intent to move in with you previously.

-Your child’s therapist may be the only person available who can testify about something that your child had said previously on this subject, who does not fall victim to the rules against hearsay testimony.
+Your child's therapist may be the only person available who can testify about something your child had previously said on this subject, who does not fall victim to the rules against hearsay testimony.

 What about a statement made to diagnose a medical problem that your child has?

-The Texas Rules of Evidence do not bar hearsay statements that are made to diagnose or treat a medical condition.
+The Texas Rules of Evidence do not bar hearsay statements made to diagnose or treat a medical condition.
 This relates to pain, symptoms, or sensations that relate to a specific medical condition.
-Counselors or therapists can make medical diagnoses for your child and as such otherwise hearsay statements can fall within this rule.
+Counselors or therapists can make medical diagnoses for your child, and as such otherwise, hearsay statements can fall within this rule.

 How is this relevant in a case like yours?
-Well, for a moment let’s suppose that your case isn’t a divorce, but is a Child Protective Services (CPS) related child custody case.
-The key issue to this case was whether or not your child’s father was molesting your child.
-You are attempting to have evidence admitted into the record that would weaken your child’s father’s contention that he should be named as a joint managing conservator of your child.
+Well, for a moment, let's suppose that your case isn't divorce but is a Child Protective Services (CPS) related child custody case.
+The key issue to this case was whether or not your child's father was molesting your child.
+You are attempting to have evidence admitted into the record that would weaken your child's father's contention that he should be named a joint managing conservator of your child.

 You are attempting to argue that due to the ongoing CPS case against your child's father, he should not be able to be around your child for the time being.
 This is a heavy burden put you on in terms of submitting evidence to support that position.
 An ongoing CPS case is not necessarily evidence of wrongdoing by your child's father.
 However, what can be evidence is testimony from your child's counselor that your child has spoken about incidents of inappropriate behavior by the father.